cosmos/cosmos-sdk/docs/core/app1.md

 }
 ```

 Coins is a useful type provided by the SDK for multi-asset accounts.
-While we could just use an integer here for a single coin type,
+We could just use an integer here for a single coin type, but
 it's worth [getting to know Coins](TODO).